EmptyCupHQ/emptycuphq.github.io/content/academy/assignment.md

 Styling matters a lot.
 EmptyCup's users are designers and have a very sensitive taste.
 They will ditch the product and worse, lose respect for EmptyCup & it's products, if the styling is off.
 So, the first requirement is that the page you create should look exactly like the figma design.
 You can use the same fonts and icons as in the Figma file by downloading the icons from Figma itself.

-This demonstrates your ability to work with HTML & CSS code.
+__This demonstrates your ability to work with HTML & CSS code.
 When it comes to writing software for production environment, HTML CSS fluency is paramount.
 You probably used websites before where some buttons are not visible or the content layout is screwed up.
 That was because the person who wrote the HTML didn't get it right.
-So, this is the most basic test.
+So, this is the most basic test.__

-__If you can create a page that is an exact replica of this design, you can submit your assignment, even if you don't have the rest of the functionality implemented.__

-~~If you finish this successfully on your own and submit, a mentor will get in touch with you to guide you and share useful learning resources if you need to learn something new.~~ Due to limited mentorship bandwidth, mentorship will be provided only on very specific questions through the Slack channel.
-Please do not get blocked on the mentor to proceed.

 _NOTE: DO NOT request edit access to the Figma file.
 You can duplicate the file and edit it if you wish to play around with the design_